Sunfished/FakemonCollageCreator/README.md

 Here is an example of what the finished product of my Fakedex looks like: https://cdn.discordapp.com/attachments/470716268874563584/742941921126908054/204405709054410752.png

+# Disclaimer
+For some users, using the EXE will trigger responses from anti-virus programs due to how I converted the .py file into an .exe.
+I can assure you there isn't a virus, and you can run as many tests on it with online programs if you're worried.
+If you're still wary about using the EXE, then the only other method is to install python and the required libraries, both of which I won't detail here.
+Use Google!

 # Setting Up
 1. Open a Spreadsheet editor of your choice.
 I highly recommend Google Spreadsheets due to how versatile and lightweight it is.